dvquy13/recsys-mvp/README.md

 # Improve
 <!-- To make sure we have the right data when developing at local, we need to clean the $ROOT_DIR/data and re-run the process on local (not inside Docker) to process the data -->
+Experiment with a ranker that can combines multiple signals.

 # Troubleshooting
 - If you run into Kernel Died error while runninng build training_pipeline, it might possibly due to Docker is not granted enough memory.
 You can try increasing the Docker memory allocation.